Air (video game): Release history

 A version of the Dream story arc playable on Android devices was released on July 27, 2012.
 A version containing the Summer and Air arcs for Android devices was released on August 15, 2012.
 A full version Air on Android devices was released on October 24, 2012, in two editions: one without voice acting, and one with voice acting, including Yukito.
 Two versions were released on May 2, 2013: an adult version for Android devices and an all ages version playable on iOS devices.
 A PlayStation Portable (PSP) version of the game was released in Japan on November 22, 2007, by Prototype.
 A downloadable version of the PSP release via the PlayStation Store was released by Prototype on September 2, 2010.
 A PlayStation Vita (PSV) version was released by Prototype on September 8, 2016.
 A Nintendo Switch version was released in Japan on September 9, 2021.
 Both the PSV and Switch versions contained a visual novel version of Yūichi Suzumoto's short story "First Sky Chapter" (初空の章, Hatsuzora no Shō) as a prequel to the Summer story arc about how Kanna and Uraha met.
 In the original release, there was no voice acting for the characters, though this was later changed for the DC version, which except for Yukito included full voice acting, and the PS2, PSP, PSV and Switch versions, which had full voice acting.

+A Windows version of Air with Japanese, English, and Simplified Chinese was released via Steam on March 5, 2025.
+It included full voice acting and the "First Sky Chapter" short story.
+It was released on Nintendo Switch on July 14, 2025.